jamiecaesar/securecrt-tools/README.md

 These have been testing using SecureCRT 7.x on OSX (10.9 and 10.10), as well as Windows 8.1.

-You will need to modify the scripts to have a valid output directory for your particular machine.
+**Before using, you will need to modify the `savepath` variable to reference a valid output directory for your particular machine.**

 Scripts:
 ========